Posted on 16 May 2017

 Composers Lainie Fefferman, Jascha Narveson, and Cameron Britt have created a free smartphone application that turns footsteps into twinkling metallic sounds, electric guitar chords, dulcimer notes, water splashes, car horns, and applause.
 By connecting them to small, wearable speakers, smartphones become instruments effortlessly played by strolling, sauntering, or sprinting down the High Line.

-The piece will begin at the Southern end of the High Line, at the base of the Gansevoort Stairs, at 5:00pm.
-For elevator access, enter the High Line elevator to the left of the Gansevoort Stairs.
+The piece begins at 5:00 pm at the southern end of the High Line, at the base of the Gansevoort Stairs.

 Produced in association with Friends of the High Line.
 Software development by Daniel Iglesia.